OCA-Creations/Ally/README.md

 - Improve the quality and organization of the project
 - Improve command docs
 - <s>`ally list` will print a list of aliases</s>
-- `ally add ALIAS "OLD_COMMAND" -docs "DOCS""` will let the user add documentation for an alias (stored in a comment on the line above.)
+- `ally add ALIAS "OLD_COMMAND" -docs "DOCS"` will let the user add documentation for an alias (stored in a comment on the line above.)
 - Support bash and fish shells.
 - Currently, reload doesn't do anything.
 Can we fix this or remove it altogether?
 - Currently, quotes need to be escaped.
 Can we auto-escape them?